You are here:

 FUNDAMENTALS OF FINANCIAL MANAGEMENT

 A study of the fundamental theory, tools, and methods of financial management for a business owner.
 Topics include the time value of money, analysis of financial statements, capital budgeting, cost of capital, and capital structure.
-Prerequisites: Either Math placement of level 3 or one Math course beyond MATH 100.
+Prerequisites: Either Math placement of level 3 or higher or one Math course beyond MATH 100.

 244